civl-verifier/civl-dev/civl-issues.md

 * Compile skip procedures as atomic action procedures that refine the skip action

-# Convert yield statements into yield invariants and modify backend so that it is unaware of yield statements
+# Convert yield statements into yield invariants and modify backend so that it is aware only of yield invariants

-# Parallel calls

-The type checking of parallel calls and desugaring is restricted compared to the description in `Layered concurrent programs` and the CAV submission.

 # Add support for specifying yield invariants in a CIVL file and for including them in parallel calls

+* Yield invariants, potentially invoked at different layers, should be allowed in a parallel call
+* Ordinary procedures called in a parallel call should be allowed to disappear at different layers

 # Async calls

-* Drop snapshotting at async calls
+* Drop snapshotting at async calls at all layers
-* Implement sound precondition checking for async calls (either by flow analysis or by collecting async calls)
+* Add precondition checks at async calls at all layers
+* Implement flow analysis to ensure that no global update happens between an async all and the next yield

-# Split VCs into smaller ones
+# Split each per-layer checker procedure into pieces

 See [SplittingChecks.md](SplittingChecks.md).